Catholic theology: Grace and free will

 The operation and effects of grace are understood differently by different traditions.
 Catholicism and Eastern Orthodoxy teach the necessity of the free will to cooperate with grace.
-This does not mean we can come to God on our own and then cooperate with grace, as Semipelagianism, considered by the Catholic Church as an early Christian heresy, postulates.
-Human nature is not evil, since God creates no evil thing, but we continue in or are inclined to sin (concupiscence).
-We need grace from God to be able to "repent and believe in the gospel".
+This does not mean a Christian coming to God on their own and then cooperate with grace, as Semipelagianism, considered by the Catholic Church as an early Christian heresy, postulates.
+Churches teach that human nature is not evil, since God creates no evil thing, but humanity continues in or is inclined to sin (concupiscence).
+Grace from God is needed to be able to "repent and believe in the gospel".
 Reformed theology, by contrast, teaches that people are completely incapable of self-redemption to the point human nature itself is evil, but the grace of God overcomes even the unwilling heart.
 Arminianism takes a synergistic approach while Lutheran doctrine teaches justification by grace alone through faith alone, though "a common understanding of the doctrine of justification" has been reached with some Lutheran theologians.